 From September 2015 we were also pleased to offer in addition to our 15 hours of free entitlement morning nursery a Community Powers Nursery for afternoon sessions.
-These sessions are paid sessions and they run 12.00 - 3.00.
-This is now permanently in place (although for the school year this is fully funded by school to support our younger learners who may have missed early socialization due to the COVID 19 pandemic)
+These sessions are paid sessions and they run 12.00 - 3.15.
+This will continue this year.

 From September 2016 we were part of Northumberland County Council's Pilot Scheme for 30 hours free entitlement.
-This is now permanently in place.
+This will continue this year.

 Where the demand for places exceeds the number available, places will be offered by applying the following criteria in decreasing order of merit.
-We follow the NCC Polciy for Admissions.
-(Copy available on our website).
+Please see our Admissions Policy.
+(Copy available from the school office or on our website).

-A letter or phone call offering nursery places are sent out the half term before the child is due to start, together with details of our taster sessions and home visits (if possible).
-Parents areasked to complete a questionnaire to provide us with information relevant to their child so that we can plan and prepare how best to suit their individual needs.
+Letters offering nursery places are sent out the half term before the child is admitted, together with details of our taster sessions and home visits.
+Parents are asked to complete a questionnaire to provide us with information relevant to their child.

-At the beginning of the term the child is due to begin his/her nursery placement, the Early Years staff will visit the child in his/her own home (restrictions dependent).
+At the beginning of the term the child is due to begin his/her nursery placement, the Early Years staff will visit the child in his/her own home.
 This provides an excellent foundation upon which effective Home/School links can be built.
 Throughout the year there are a variety of Parents evenings ranging from whole-school celebrations to informal individual parent meetings.
-Each half term, a Class Topic letter giving information on the curriculum for that period is sent out to parents.
-A written report forevery child is sent to parents in July.
+Each half term, a Class Newsletter giving information on the curriculum for that period is sent out to parents.
+A written report for every child is sent to parents in July.

 Please contact school for further details.